-Unless you’ve been living under a rock the past few weeks, you won’t have failed to notice the Halloween goodies filling Singapore’s supermarkets and reminding our own little beasts that it’s costume and trick or treat time.
-But why do we celebrate Halloween in Singapore and around the world, where does the trick or treating tradition stem from, and what’s with the pumpkins?
-We’ve pulled from our bubbling cauldron the story of how it all began, and 10 skele-fun facts on the spookiest date of the year…
+It’s Halloween TODAY and we’re turning our minds to all the Halloween goodies filling Singapore’s supermarkets and reminding our own little beasts that it’s time to get their scary costumes on.
+But why do we celebrate Halloween in Singapore and around the world, where does the trick or treating tradition stem from?
+And what’s with the pumpkins?
+We’ve pulled from our bubbling cauldron the story of how it all began, and 10 skele-fun facts about the spookiest date of the year…

 How Halloween began…

 Ask most people where they think Halloween came from, and most will say ‘United States of America’.
 Wrong!
 Halloween, or Samhain as it was originally known, is actually as Irish as St. Patrick’s Day!
 Around 2,000 years ago (before even we were born, kids), the Celts believed that the barrier between our world and the underworld became super thin every year on 31 October.
 As such the weird, spine chilling and downright evil entities were able to break through to our realm and cause havoc.
 But those Celts weren’t going to just let the ghouls loose willy nilly with their mayhem: they built huge bonfires made from crops and (look away now if you are squeamish) animals (which is where the name bonfire came from: it was originally bone-fire).
 During the celebration the Celts would disguise themselves as scary ghouls by wearing animal heads and skins (we suggest you try our guide to Halloween costumes rather than going down this route) and scare the real hell raisers away.
 When the merriment was done with, ashes from the sacred bonfires would be used to light hearth fires in homes to help protect families during the coming winter.